Unifi Network - Setup VLANs including IoT and access to Pi-hole

 - Some IOT-VLAN devices has access to SERVER-VLAN

 This seems to me personally a good basis to start with.
-The next step may be to set up access between the VLANs in more detail.
+The next step may be to set up access between the vlans in more detail.

 Rule allow dns from vlans